 Evan Rogister has just been named by the Göteborg Opera to conduct its first ever Ring Cycle from 2018.
-In 2016/17, Rogister—a dual citizen of the United States and Germany—collaborates with Peter Stein on a new production of Mozart’s Le Nozze di Figaro at Malmö Opera, makes his debut at Théâtre du Capitole de Toulouse conducting Verdi's Ernani, opens the Spoleto Festival USA with Tchaikovsky’s Eugene Onegin and returns to the Deutsche Oper Berlin to lead Richard Wagner’s Rienzi.
-These are the latest in an impressive series of engagements for the young conductor that include two other works by Wagner—Tannhäuser (Deutsche Oper Berlin) and Lohengrin (Royal Swedish Opera)—Richard Strauss’s Salome (The Dallas Opera), a double bill of Bartok’s Bluebeard’s Castle and Schoenberg’s Erwartung (Göteborg Opera and Seattle Opera), Szymanowski’s King Roger (The Santa Fe Opera), Verdi’s Otello (Berlin and Luxembourg), André Previn’s Streetcar Named Desire (Chicago Lyric Opera and L.A.
+In 2017/18, Rogister—a dual citizen of the United States and Germany—collaborates with Peter Stein on a new production of Mozart’s Le Nozze di Figaro at Malmö Opera, makes his debut at Théâtre du Capitole de Toulouse conducting Verdi's Ernani, leads Tchaikovsky’s Eugene Onegin at both the Spoleto Festival USA and the Royal Swedish Opera and returns to the Deutsche Oper Berlin to conduct Richard Strauss's Salome.
+These are the latest in an impressive series of engagements for the young conductor that include two other works by Wagner—Tannhäuser (Deutsche Oper Berlin) and Lohengrin (Royal Swedish Opera)—a double bill of Bartok’s Bluebeard’s Castle and Schoenberg’s Erwartung (Göteborg Opera and Seattle Opera), Szymanowski’s King Roger (The Santa Fe Opera), Verdi’s Otello (Berlin and Luxembourg), André Previn’s Streetcar Named Desire (Chicago Lyric Opera and L.A.
 Opera) and the opening production of Washington National Opera’s 60th Anniversary Season (Carmen at The Kennedy Center in 2015/16).

-Equally at home on the concert platform, in the 2016-17 season Rogister leads the Royal Stockholm Philharmonic Orchestra and Gothenburg Symphony Orchestra.
-Recent appearances include The National Symphony Orchestra, l’Orchestre Philharmonique du Luxembourg, the Bochum Symphoniker, the Milwaukee Symphony Orchestra and the Atlanta Symphony Orchestra.
+Equally at home on the concert platform, in 2017/18 season Rogister leads the Royal Stockholm Philharmonic Orchestra, the Spoleto Festival Orchestra, and the Malmö Symphony Orchestra.
+Recent appearances include The National Symphony Orchestra, The Gothenburg Symphony, l’Orchestre Philharmonique du Luxembourg, the Bochum Symphoniker, the Milwaukee Symphony Orchestra and the Atlanta Symphony Orchestra.

 Rogister’s debut recording with Deutsche Grammophon, Follow, Poet, was released in January of 2015 to great acclaim.
 The album features new works by the composer Mohammed Fairouz, with Rogister conducting the Ensemble LPR.